awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/flink.md

   docker push <Account_Id>.dkr.ecr.us-west-2.amazonaws.com/flink-operator-python:latest
   ```

 - We would be deploying a Flink Session cluster which launches beam-worker-pools as sidecars.
+Replace `<Account_Id>` with your AWS account ID in the yaml file.

  ```bash
   kubectl apply -f flink-operator-python-beam-session-cluster.yaml